johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 I have done two group tours using REI, one in the US and one in Greece, but my walks in the UK have either been self-guided or else I've made all the arrangements myself.
-I can't claim to have any expertise about organized tours in the UK.
+I can't claim to have any expertise about guided tours in the UK.
+Relying on a tour company to organize your walking holiday is a good way to get started.
 It's a definite possibility, and well worth your consideration.
 Just search "walking" and "tours" and "britain" or "England" or "Scotland" and you will find a lot of options.
-Having professional help to organize your walking holiday is a good way to get started.

 [^2]:More language issues: they say "holiday" where we say "vacation."